 Many organizations use lean principles in manufacturing and management with great success.
 Many lean principles are also relevant to writing.
 As waste is removed, quality improves — and documentation becomes more effective.

-How can you use lean methodology to improve content creation?
+How can you apply lean principles to technical writing to improve content creation?
 These five steps are particularly applicable to documentation and other written content.

 Lean is all about focusing on the value to end-users.
 Applied to writing, make the point and value of a document clear: